 Our philosophy is simple and ambitious.
-We constantly set high standards for quality, creativity and excellence.
+We continually strive to serve our children and families with the highest degree of excellence, creativity, love and joy.
 We believe the preschool years are the most important time in a child’s academic and social development and we share your desire to provide the best possible start for your child.
 We are dedicated to helping children discover their love of learning while developing the values and social skills required to excel throughout life.
 To assure this, our entire program is oriented around the following five core values: LOVE, JOY, RESPECT, CREATIVITY and FUN.
-We strive to begin each child on the journey of becoming a lifelong learner.
+We strive to begin each child on the journey of becoming a life-long learner.

-Our curriculum is a theme-based, holistic approach to learning that follows the Minnesota Early Learning Standards developed by the Minnesota Department of Education and the Minnesota Department of Human Services.
+Our Curriculum is a theme based, holistic approach to learning that follows the Minnesota Early Learning Standards developed by the Minnesota Department of Education.
 We also reference other nationally accredited curriculums such as Creative Curriculum and Ages and Stages.

 We believe children develop on a continuum, therefore the goals for specific ages may vary from child to child, and modifications and adaptations may occur depending on the assessment and needs of each individual child.
-Our rigorous curriculum advances with each age group.
-Huckleberries (2 years old), Blueberries (3 years old) and Strawberries (4 years old) focus on the following developmental skills throughout any given day:
+Our rigorous curriculum advances with each age group, Raspberries (18-23 months old), Huckleberries (2 years old), Blueberries (3 years old) and Strawberries (4 years old), as we focus on the following developmental skills throughout any given day:

 - Social/emotional development

 - Social systems

 - Physical health/well-being